jorislimonier/uca-msc-dsai/federated_learning/README.md

   - 25% Minitest 10 or 15 min
   - 25% Participation to the labs

+## Exam
+- 2h
+- Open questions
+- Find errors in an algorithm

 ## Labs

 1. Intro to federated learning & framework implementation